Decker and Reichsdruckerei punches, part 2

 According to Ovink, “there was only one pantograph [in the Reichsdruckerei engraving department], and that was for [cutting the masters for] printing types larger than 12-pt. in lead,” as Crous had written in 1929.
 The Reichsdruckerei’s typefoundry was not the only type-making facility in late-imperial and Weimar-era Germany that worked this way as its standard practice.
 Julius Rodenberg wrote that, in the same year, the Gebr.
 Klingspor foundry at Offenbach had seventeen punchcutters but only two matrix engravers on staff.
 Beginning at least in the mid 1920s, Rädisch would only hand-cut typographic punches in steel at Enschedé, instead of engraving punches and/or matrices with a pantograph.
 This was Rädisch’s documented practice for at least three decades (i.e., up until his retirement during the mid 1950s).

 By the 1880s, at least some American typefoundries had adopted pantograph engraving, instead of hand-cutting punches in steel at actual size, as had been standard practice in typefounding for centuries up until that point.
-While some German typefoundries began adopting mechanical engraving in the 1890s, and very large firms like Berthold and Stempel had started using pantographs by 1910, at least some smaller foundries like Gebr.
-Klingspor – or the in-house unit at the Reichsdruckerei – were still making many of the master forms for new typefaces by very traditional methods a few decades after that.
+While some German typefoundries began adopting mechanical engraving in the 1890s, and very large firms like Berthold and Stempel had started using pantographs by 1910, smaller foundries like Gebr.
+Klingspor and the in-house unit at the Reichsdruckerei were still making many of the master forms for new typefaces by very traditional methods a few decades after that.

 Further research